 On my weekend cheat days, these easy vegan chocolate croissants are my favorite thing to make.
-It doesn’t take a lot of time to make or eat, but it’s oh so good!
+It doesn’t take a lot of time to make or eat, but it’s oh so good.

 When I say this vegan croissant recipe is easy?
 Let me explain.
 It’s really, really easy.
 If you know how to turn your oven on, you’ve got this recipe mastered.

-At first I was determined to make chocolate croissant recipe from scratch.
+At first, I was determined to make a chocolate croissant recipe from scratch.
 But, let me tell you, it’s a lot of work.
 If you’re into a lot of work in the kitchen, I encourage you to give it a go.
 I just wanted the results (aka, layers of flaky crust with a bit of chocolate in the middle…instantly!

 That.
 Is.
 It.